 - Put three (or more) dry hard-boiled eggs into a colander.
 Splash them with a couple capfuls of vinegar.
-Since I am not sure what food dye can stain, I put a bowl under the colander to protect the sink.

 - Add a few drops of the first color, then gently agitate the colander to stir the color around.
 Wait 30 seconds for the color to set.
 (We used primary colors.)

 - Repeat process with two or three additional colors, then rinse with a bit of water and place them on a paper-towel-lined plate to dry.

 They were so easy to do that I put my industrious 5-yr old to work, helping only with the vinegar splashing and final rinsing.
 While he was busy with that, I made some Fruit Salsa & Cinnamon Tortilla chips to go along with the sausage & peppers and mac & cheese I served for lunch…